Salamanca Fast Facts

 Brittany Ferries has a tradition of naming its ship’s after areas and landmarks located close to the destinations each vessel sails to.
 Salamanca is the name of both an important university city in north western Spain and the province it is situated in.
 Since 1988, the old city of Salamanca has been a UNESCO World Heritage SIte.

 The city of Salamanca is famous for its open squares with their many restaurants, bars, boutiques and cafés and attracts tourists from Spain and beyond.
-The most famous of these squares, the Plaza Mayor, serves both as the inspiration for the design of the sky bar as well as the name of the same area onboard both Brittany Ferries’ SALAMANCA and GALICIA.
+The most famous of these squares, the Plaza Mayor, serves as the inspiration for the design of the sky bar and lends its name to the area onboard Brittany Ferries’ SALAMANCA, SANTONA, and GALICIA.